User Guide

 To get started, lets add a student using the

-Press enter afterwards to execute the command which adds a student to our TimesTable. -
+Press enter afterwards to execute the command which adds a student to our TimesTable.

 Next, we can try creating a class!
 Similar to before, we run the

-Typeaddclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center
+Typeaddclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Centerinto the command box.

-We are adding a class ‘Sec 4 A Maths’ using thecn/
+We are adding a class ‘Sec 4 A Maths’ using thecn/parameter, at 11:30am to 1:30pm using thect/parameter, together with the rate and the location.

 Again, press enter to add the class to our TimesTable. -